-If your organisation wants to fundraise in NSW to finance its charitable activities, you'll need to hold an authority to fundraise.
-Conditions are attached, and vary depending on the individual authority/licence issued.
+If you or your organisation want to fundraise for a charitable purpose in NSW, you'll need to hold an authority to fundraise.

 What you need

 - the PDF form – 'Charitable fundraising authority – application'

 - details of a contact person

 - copy of the statement of objects (for an organisation)

 - copy of the constitution or trust deed and/or certificate of registration or corporation (if you're an organisation)

 - copy of the terms of an appeal (if you're an individual)

 - copy of the latest audited financial statements, if applicable.